ray-project/ray/doc/source/serve/deployment-graph.md

 (serve-deployment-graph-patterns)=
 ## Common Deployment Graph Patterns

-There are various common deployments patterns used models in production.
+There are various common deployments patterns for models in production.
 These patterns allow you to compose a single deployment graph.
 Below are a few examples how to construct them:

 - [Chain nodes with same class and different args](deployment-graph/chain_nodes_same_class_different_args.md)
 - [Combine two nodes with passing same input in parallel](deployment-graph/combine_two_nodes_with_passing_input_parallel.md)